 Get all the benefits of exercise without the stress

-For seniors, trampoline exercise using a mini-trampoline (or rebounder as they are also called), is one of the best forms of exercise known today.
+Using a mini-trampoline (or rebounder as they are also called), is one of the best forms of exercise for seniors known today.
 Rebounding on a mini-trampoline is a unique low-impact form of exercise that provides all of the healthful benefits of traditional exercise, but without the stress on joints and muscles that can sometimes make traditional exercising uncomfortable.